AlexMAIM/AlexMAIM/README.md

 💻 Working/Learning with: Arduino, ESP32 and others

-⚙️ Programming in C,C++,Java,Python and others
+⚙️ Programming in C, C++, Java, Python and others

 🚀 Interested in robotics, automation, and real-world hardware projects